 In fact, it does quite well in USDA hardiness zones 4 through 10.

 Interestingly most people use the botanical plant name Weigela also as its common name weigela.

 There’s Something To Suit Any Garden Setting

-In the old days, Weigela plants bloom only in red.
-Today, you can find bushes producing blooms in a wide variety of shades of:
+In the old days, Weigela shrubs bloomed only in red.
+Today, you can find bushes producing spring bloom in a wide variety of shades of:

 They appear delightful to the eye and provide sustenance for hummingbirds, bees, butterflies and other pollinators.

 Not only flower colors, but foliage also comes in a wide variety of shades and patterns including:

 The development of variety in foliage colors extends the productive growing season of Weigela into late autumn.
 When your shrubs’ blossoms faded and fallen, you can enjoy a lovely show of fall foliage.

 In the old days, if you want to plant Weigela, you need to prepare for your “shrubs” to grow up to 10′ feet tall and 10′ feet wide.
 Today, you can easily get dwarf Weigela varieties.